swemoney/Toolkit---ChannelPoints/README.md

 * Cooldowns can be enabled in the Twitch Dashboard if you'd like to limit how often channel points can be redeemed on a global or per-user basis.

 ## Compatibility
+* FOR RIMWORLD 1.4 YOU WILL NEED THE TOOLKIT VERSION AVAILABLE ON [GITHUB](https://github.com/harleyknd1/twitchtoolkit/releases) AND NOT THE WORKSHOP.

 Should have no issue adding and removing this mod.
 No known conflicts with other mods.
 Just make sure this appears after TwitchToolkit in your mod order.